grigoros/DeadArtistsWASM/README.md

 ```
 ------------------------------------------------------------------------------------------------------------------

-5. The ProductList razor component then injects the ProductService to organize the product properties in HTML.
-Example code found in DeadArtistsWASM\DeadArtistsWASM\Client\Shared\ProductList.razor
+(6) The ProductList razor component then injects the ProductService to organize the product properties in HTML.
+Example code found in DeadArtistsWASM\DeadArtistsWASM\Client\Shared\ProductList.razor <br>

 ```cs
 @inject IProductService ProductService